mitogen-hq/mitogen/docs/api.rst

         recvs = [c.call_async(long_running_operation) for c in contexts]

         with mitogen.master.Select(recvs) as select:
-            for recv, msg in select:
+            for recv, (msg, data) in select:
-                value = msg.unpickle()
-                print 'Got %s from %s' % (value, recv) total += value
+                print 'Got %s from %s' % (data, recv) total += data

         # Iteration ends when last Receiver yields a result.
         print 'Received total %s from %s receivers' % (total, len(recvs))

-    :py:class:`Select` may also be used to drive a long-running scheduler:
+    :py:class:`Select` may drive a long-running scheduler:

     .. code-block:: python

-        with mitogen.master.Select() as select:
+        with mitogen.master.Select(oneshot=False) as select:
             while running():
-                for recv, msg in select:
+                for recv, (msg, data) in select:
                     process_result(recv.context, msg.unpickle())
                 for context, workfunc in get_new_work():
                     select.add(context.call_async(workfunc))

-    :py:class:`Select` may be arbitrarily nested:
+    :py:class:`Select` may be nested:

     .. code-block:: python